-Just a quick note about choosing rhythm patterns – Students always like to have some input and choice.
-Students like to interact and be a participant, not just observe.
-By having students choose or click the flashcards, you have already increased engagement.
-When appropriate, try to find ways to have students choose the rhythm patterns.
+Students always like to have some input and choice during lessons.
+When you allow students to choose or turn over digital flash cards, you have already increased engagement.
+When appropriate, find ways to let students choose rhythm patterns.

 Read on for 10 FUN ways to practice rhythm patterns in your classroom.

-10 Ways to Use Interactive Rhythm Pattern Flashcards
+10 Ways to Use Interactive Music Rhythm Flash cards

 1. ROD – Rhythm of the Day

 Divide your class into two groups and choose one pattern for each group to read or play.
-Perform four times in call & response form (group 1/group 2/group 1/group 2, etc.).
-Choose different patterns & repeat.
+Perform four times in call and response form (group 1/group 2/group 1/group 2, etc.).
+Then choose different patterns and repeat.

-This is often hard for students at first.
+This is often hard for students.
 They want to echo the pattern they have just heard and not perform their own pattern.
-Be sure to switch which group performs the call & which group performs the response.
+Remember to switch which group performs the call and which group performs the response.

 3. Daisy Chain